Jellie2022/Jellie2022/README.md

 - 👋 Hi, I’m @Jellie2022
 - 👀 I’m interested in examples of great (dutch) government open source projects
-- 🌱 I’m currently learning a lot :)
+- 🌱 I’m currently learning a lot about open source in general :)
-- 💞️ I’m looking to collaborate on collaboration (stories)
+- 💞️ I’m looking to collaborate on succesfull collaboration (stories)
-- 📫 Send me a messaghe
+- 📫 Send me a message

 <!---
 Jellie2022/Jellie2022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.